riedyw/PoshFunctions/Docs/Markdown/Test-IsScrollLock.md

 ## SYNOPSIS

-Sets the state of the ScrollLock button.
-If you pass $true to function it will turn on ScrollLock.
+Determines if the ScrollLock key is on or not

 ## SYNTAX